atomix/atomix.github.io/copycat/docs/internals.md

 In contrast to minor compaction, the major compaction process cannot run concurrently with any other compaction process.
 Because the major compaction process requires a full rewrite of live entries in the log, it must acquire a lock on all segments.
 We assume that the log consists of far fewer tombstones than non-tombstone entries, so the process is run on a fixed schedule much less frequently than minor compaction.
 However, tracking the total number of active tombstones and non-tombstone entries in the log could aid in determining when to perform major compaction, though Copycat doesn't do this currently.
 We contend that the overhead of periodically rewriting the entire Raft log is acceptable and indeed safer than the alternative, perhaps more common, approach of retaining tombstones for a predetermine amount of time.

-<h4 id="log-tombstone-safety">8.2.5 Ensuring tombstones are applied on all servers</h4>
+<h4 id="log-tombstone-safety">8.2.5 Ensuring Tombstones are Applied on All Servers</h4>

 The log compaction algorithm as described thus far assumes that commands can be safely removed from the log once they no longer contribute to the state machine's state.
 However, this is not always the case.
 A particular nuance in the handling of tombstones necessitates that they be applied on all servers prior to being removed from the log.
 If a tombstone is compacted from any server's log before it has been applied by all servers, state machines can become inconsistent.
 For instance, if a command deleting a particular key is submitted to a three-node cluster and committed via servers `A` and `B`, but server `C` is partitioned from the other nodes, compacting the delete from servers `A` and `B`'s logs can result in a failure to ever apply the delete on server `C` once the partition heals, thus resulting in a system where the key may or may not appear deleted based on the current leader.
 For example, if server `A` is the leader then the key has been deleted, but if server `C` is elected leader once the partition heals, the key will reappear.